-Making use of Northumbria’s IKO icosahedral loudspeaker (which is the only one in the UK) the aim of this project is to conduct a comprehensive study of sonification making and listening to form a fundamental understanding of the relationships between sonifications, their designers, and their listeners and to stimulate are vitalised agenda for sonification research and practice.
+Making use of spatialised audio, including (though not limited to) Northumbria’s IKOicosahedral loudspeaker (which is the only one in the UK) the aim of this project is to conduct a comprehensive study of sonification making and listening to form a fundamental understanding of the relationships between sonifications, their designers, and their listeners and to stimulate a revitalised agenda for sonification research and practice.
 The interdisciplinary nature of the project team will enable us to develop a new theory of sonification listening and to derive an aesthetics of sonification which, up till now, has no accepted definition.
 These outcomes will be important in formulating a new framework for successful sonification design.

-In addition, the project is recruiting a research associate at Newcastle University with a focus on ethnographic evaluation of technologically-mediated musical and sonic arts practice.
-A degree of familiarity with, or ability to adapt to the basics of the Newcastle focus will be significant in developing interdisciplinary collaboration with the Newcastle team.
+The project has recently appointed to the project a research associate at Newcastle University with a focus on ethnographic evaluation of technologically-mediated musical and sonicarts practice.
+Therefore, a degree of familiarity with, or ability to adapt to the basics of the Newcastle focus will be significant in developing interdisciplinary collaboration with the Newcastle team.

 This is an exciting opportunity to collaborate on a new area of interdisciplinary research.

 Since the research conducted across RADICAL is highly collaborative and interdisciplinary you will have demonstrable interest to work in an interdisciplinary team.
 The Research Fellow is expected to work closely with their counterpart at Newcastle and should be(or be willing to become) conversant with methods of ethnographic research,experimental musics/sonic arts, and Research through Design.